THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We also made some new friends, especially with Andy and Brie from Wanderlust V. Andy is a ferry captain in Sydney, so we quizzed him for all the important information for where to anchor in Sydney and where to see the NYE celebrations.
 We are very much looking forward to that!

-I’d been following The Life Nomadik on facebook for a while and we happened to share an anchorage with Evo, Mira and Maya in New Caledonia.
+I’d been following The Life Nomadik on facebook for a while and we happened to share an anchorage with Evo, Mira, and Maya in New Caledonia.
 Mira and Evo are originally from Bulgaria, and it was amazing to hear their story about coming to Canada as a refugee in 2000 in search of a better life after the collapse of the Soviet Union.

 And finally, our friend Kyle came to visit us!
 David and Kyle met 11 years ago when they worked for Shell in New Orleans.
 You may remember him from visiting us in Fiji last year.
-Kyle wanted to come visit, and we suggested Vanuatu or New Cal.
+Kyle wanted to come to visit, and we suggested Vanuatu or New Cal.
 Flights are much more frequent to New Cal, so we changed our plans and came to meet him here.
 We had such a fantastic time with him – he’s a great guest.

 Navigation was very easy between the islands.
 Our charts were accurate, although there are several sections that are marked as “undocumented” or something like that.
-We found waypoints and routes at this website.
+We found waypoints and routes on this website.
 If you are going to spend a lot of time in New Caledonia, it’s probably worth buying the Rocket Guide to New Caledonia, which looks really good (Pip showed the program to me).
 However, it’s pretty expensive at 125 Euros.
 If you are spending a lot of time in New Cal, it’s definitely worth it.
 We did download the Yellow Flag Guide to New Caldeonia, which is free.
 The tourism office has a ton of maps for each of the main islands, which was very helpful.

 The trickiest place we went into was Gadji Bay.
-At low tide our depth sounder read 5.7 feet at the shallowest.
+At low tide, our depth sounder read 5.7 feet at the shallowest.
 We did see two catamarans take an alternative path between two of the islands.
 It looked to be incredibly shallow to us so we didn’t chance it.

 The snorkeling, in general, was amazing in New Caledonia.
 When I think about everything that we saw, it’s quite an amazing list; octopuses, turtles, stingrays, sharks, manta rays, dugong, and tons of fish.
 The quality of the underwater life is very good, I think because New Caledonia has protected marine reserves.

 Less then 5 miles from Noumea, this tiny island offers a ton!
 There are multiple ferries running to and from Noumea, plus there are free mooring balls, as it is a marine reserve.
-On shore is the Escapade Ilot Maitre, a resort.
+Onshore is the Escapade Ilot Maitre, a resort.
 For $1500 CFP you can have use of the pool, for $2000 CFP you can rent a paddleboard for an hour, and for $6500 you can join the guests for a buffet dinner (PS, we did not do any of these things).

 The southeast side of the island is, on a windy day, chock full of kiteboarders.
 The 3 square kilometer area is a sandy seagrass bed, with a depth of just a few feet.
 High tide is when the kiteboarders come out, but at low tide you can wade all the way out to the lighthouse.
 I counted as many as 57 kites in the water, plus more on the beach.
 Our friends said that on a busy day it will be over 100 kites.
 I walked around the island, and saw all kinds of interesting things – star fish burying themselves in the sand, a large live cowrie, and many fish osprey.
 Supposedly, the walk to the lighthouse is full of sea turtles.